waterbearlang/waterbear/README.md

 ## Description

 Waterbear is a toolkit for making programming more accessible and fun.
-Not a language itself, but a block syntax inspired by Scratch (http://scratch.mit.edu/) that can be used to represent langauges.
+Not a language itself, but a block syntax inspired by Scratch (http://scratch.mit.edu/) that can be used to represent languages.
 Waterbear's blocks drag and snap together, representing code that eliminates syntax errors much like garbage collection alleviates memory errors and bound checking helps prevent overrun errors.

 Waterbear's system of draggable, snappable blocks, are built using clean HTML5, CSS3, and Javascript.
 The goal is not to slavishly duplicate Scratch, or to create a programming language, but to create a visual syntax tool that can be used with a variety of languages and projects.